yukesh2000/TelegramBotSync-for-Git/README.md

 A telegram bot designed to help adding of events easily from the Telegram app into Google Calendar.

 ## Note
-Token from Telegram not is not included and currently is an empty string.
+Token from Telegram bot is not included and currently is an empty string.

 Packages to add in terminal: